pjaos/ydev_ayt_handler/README.md

 }
 ```

-This application will return a basic JSON message to the Y Iot system.
+This application will return a basic JSON message to the Y IoT system.
 Extra JSON key=value pairs may be added for the new device developed.